SimpleDataLabsInc/prophecy-docs/docs/Orchestration/airflow/fabric/fabric.md

 3. **[Composer](./composer.md)** - for those who are using Google Cloud Platform and have a GCP Cloud Composer Airflow instance running.

-## Create an Airflow Job

-Once the Airflow Fabric is setup, Airflow Job scheduling is done with an easy-to-use interface.
+Once the Airflow Fabric is set up, Airflow Job scheduling is done with an easy-to-use interface.
 Follow this guide to [Create an Airflow Job](/docs/getting-started/getting-started-with-low-code-airflow.md#2-create-an-airflow-job).